 Key West, an island city of Florida, is a unique subtropical paradise that combines history with diversity and unique architecture.
 With a Bahamian and Cuban heritage, Key West was strongly influenced by the Africans migrating from the Bahamas around the early 1800s.

-Thanks to its fascinating contrasts, Key West inspired famous people like Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost and Jimmy Buffett.
-The city offers different art galleries and museums.
+Thanks to its fascinating contrasts, the island inspired famous people like Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost and Jimmy Buffett.
+Therefore here visitors can visit different art galleries and museums.

-This subtropical paradise known for the Sunset Celebration with a glowing pink and red sun sinking into the Gulf of Mexico horizon, is surrounded by natural beauty, crystal clear water and coral reef, located several miles off shore.
+This is a subtropical paradise known for the Sunset Celebration with a glowing pink and red sun sinking into the Gulf of Mexico horizon.
+It is surrounded by natural beauty, crystal clear water and the coral reef is located several miles off shore.

 Photo credit: © Florida Keys News Bureau, Andy Newman, Bob Krist, Ken Stanek